 2. Remember life doesn’t have to be perfect to be beautiful.

-As women we so often paint an ideal portrait for our lives and when things get of course we become disillusioned.
-Find beauty in the mess and remember it is our brokenness not togetherness that connects us with others.
+As women, we so often paint an ideal portrait for our lives and when things get off course we become disillusioned.
+Find beauty in the mess and remember it is our brokenness, not togetherness, that connects us with others.